PisterLab/micromissiles-unity/docs/Simulator_Overview.md

 ### Agent System Model

 Each agent is modeled as a point mass, i.e., a 3-DOF body ignoring any rotations.
-It also has instantaneous acceleration in all directions, subject to constraints, because we do not model any sensing delay, actuation delay, or airframe delay.
+It also has instantaneous acceleration in all directions, subject to constraints, because we do not model any actuator or rotational dynamics.
 Finally, we abstract away the aerodynamics of the agents, so we do not model the angle of attack or stall.

 As a point mass, each agent is represented by a six-dimensional state vector consisting of the agent's three-dimensional position and three-dimensional velocity.
 The input to the system is a three-dimensional acceleration vector.